shamil614/shamil614.github.io/_posts/2019-05-05-authentication_and_authorization_with_graphql.markdown

 ![Invalid Token request](/assets/images/graphql_auth/graphiql_unauth.png)

-Notice that no posts are returned and the payload included an `errors` JSON object.
+Notice that no posts are returned, and the payload included an `errors` JSON object.

 ## Authorization

 Authorization is not explicitly covered in the GraphQL spec, it is covered in the [Learn](https://graphql.github.io/learn/authorization/) section of the guides.
 The guide strongly advises the developer to put the Authorization logic in the business logic layer.
-Basically this means put the logic in a module outside the GraphQL specific schema, content types, resolvers, etc.
+Basically, this means put the logic in a module outside the GraphQL specific schema, content types, resolvers, etc.

 In my sample code the User schema has a `role` attribute.
 The code has seeds to create a `admin` and a `consumer` User.
 The Post schema has an attribute called `private_notes` that only Users with a role of `admin` can view.